isomerpages/imda-betterinternet/index.md

   - infopic:
       title: Body Image
       subtitle: DIGITAL LITERACY ISSUES
-      description: For all it's benefits, the online world can have a torubling effect on someone's body image, making them feel worried or upset about their appearance.
+      description: For all it's benefits, the online world can have a troubling effect on someone's body image, making them feel worried or upset about their appearance.
 Learn how
       button: FIND OUT MORE